walterhiggins/WMPJS/book-outline.md

     js if (! (name == "steve') ) { console.log("Hey, you're not steve!"); }

-The `!` operator *negates* (that is - makes the opposite of) any boolean expression which appears after it so all of the following expressions would return false...
+The `!` operator *negates* (makes the opposite of) any boolean expression which appears after it so all of the following expressions would return false...

     js !
 (5 > 2)
     > false